subdavis/bandcamp-sync-flask/README.md

 - `ignore_patterns`: Space-separated list of artists to ignore
 - `temp_dir`: Temporary download directory
 - `notify_url`: URL to notify when sync completes

+## Wait, _another_ service to run?

+It idles around 24M of RAM usage.
+That's about all you can ask for with Python/Flask.

 ## Limitations